KDCube is built around apps

 Main View Configuration

-To define a custom main view, declare ui.main_view in your bundle's configuration property and mark a method with @ui_main:
+To define a custom main view, declare ui.main_view in app configuration and mark a method with @ui_main.
+Code can supply defaults; the app descriptor can override them.

 return {